nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_09_The_Anomaly.md

 - **Key Event:** Angelica realizes Aeon is a living paradox—he steals time to power his gears.
 He accelerates entropy to infinity.

-  - _Character Defining Moment:_ **Angelica Vance** — Lies to protect Aeon, knowing the truth would get him killed and weaponized.
+  - _Character Defining Moment:_ **Angelica Ward** — Lies to protect Aeon, knowing the truth would get him killed and weaponized.

 ---